monamigithub/quantylab/content/pages/about.md

 ### Year 2018

-- H. La, M. Kim, H. Jung, and S. Kim, "Methods for Analyzing Preference Tendencies and Activity Patterns with Audio Contexts," ournal of The Korea Institute of Information Scientists and Engineers, Vol. 45, No. 4, pp. 348-359, April 2018.
+- H. La, M. Kim, H. Jung, and S. Kim, "Methods for Analyzing Preference Tendencies and Activity Patterns with Audio Contexts," Journal of The Korea Institute of Information Scientists and Engineers, Vol. 45, No. 4, pp. 348-359, April 2018.

 ### Year 2016